hpcleuven/VscDocumentation/source/jobs/running_jobs.rst

 runs before your job script.
 Similarly, lines 12 though 19 are written by the epilogue, i.e., the administrative script that runs after your job script.

-Line 11 is the actual output of your job scriot.
+Line 11 is the actual output of your job script.

 .. note::